 And I made a quilt top!

 They had a basket of pieces of fabric for 50c each.
 Dave bought a piece of green fabric then went through my stash at home looking for something to match it.
-Red, white and blue doesn't exactly match, but that's what he wanted.
-Dave and Mike both got excited about the shiny stars fabric.
-The flag image and fireworks fabric was already cut into 4.5" squares, so I put the blue stars, white stars, red stripes and Dave's green fabric with it, and had just enough of everything to make six blocks of each color.
-I arranged them all cleverly as you see, and finally noticed I would need seven green blocks, but only noticed that by the time I'd sewn my way to the middle of the arrangement.
+Red, white and blue matches perfectly, and the shiny stars fabric was so exciting!
+The fireworks fabric was already cut into 4.5" squares, so I put the blue stars, white stars, red stripes and Dave's green fabric with it, and had just enough of everything to make six blocks of each color.
+I arranged them all cleverly as you see.
+I didn't notice that I would need seven green blocks until I had sewn my way to the middle of the arrangement.
 Oops!
 And there was no more, of course, and it had to be the green, and I had no green fabric anything like it.
 Had one each extra of stars and stripes, I patched scraps of green into the corners to make it look a tiny bit planned, then the rest was some totally different fabric with Dave's and Mike's names embroidered on them.

 Started this so casually in the morning, finished at 9:30 at night.
 I wanted to finish that middle up before going to bed so I could say I did this in one day!
 Just gotta quilt it next.

-(And I did quilt it, my first quilting job ever, click for pictures )
+(And I did quilt it, click for pictures )